UK Two-Jobs Tax Calculator 2026/27

-Work out your UK take-home pay when you have two employments for the 2026/27 tax year.
-Income Tax uses your total, Personal Allowance applies once, but National Insurance is calculated per employment — sometimes saving you money.
+UK take-home with two employments for 2026/27.
+Income Tax uses total, Personal Allowance applies once, NI is per-job - sometimes saving you money.

 £